November 08, 2024 | 3 minute read

 Transcript:

-Joshua Zive: Well, election night was certainly something for those of us who follow international trade policy closely.
+Joshua Zive: Election night was certainly something for those of us who follow international trade policy closely.
 After years of trade policy feeling like a largely forgotten sibling in the family of political issues, over the last year trade policy has been front and center in the presidential election, and with President Trump’s election last night, we are promised to have quite an active coming few months and years when it comes to changes in tariffs and other parts of trade policy.
 I know that over the past couple of decades, our team here at Bracewell, Paul Nathanson and myself have worked through a lot of different situations surrounding tariffs, including situations involving a President Trump and tariffs.
-So we have some idea of kind of what to expect and how to roll with the punches, as it were, but you know, Paul, let me ask you a question.
-With everything people have heard about trade over the last month, you know, or last year, I should say, what can people really expect in terms of what’s at play that could actually be changed in trade policy by a President Trump?
+So, we have some idea of what to expect and how to roll with the punches, as it were, but you know, Paul, let me ask you a question.
+With everything people have heard about trade over the last month, or last year, I should say, what can people really expect in terms of what’s at play that could actually be changed in trade policy by a President Trump?

 Paul Nathanson: I definitely agree.
 I think the takeaway on trade policy is that no matter what sector you’re in, if you’re involved, if your sector is involved in global trade, you need to pay attention, obviously, what’s going on in Washington, and you need to be very engaged, because, as I mentioned, your supply chains now run through Washington, DC.

 Josh Zive: That’s right.
-So look, if you’re watching this and you have international supply chains, which, quite frankly, almost most companies of size now touch that international supply chain, you need to be getting information on a timely basis.
+So, if you’re watching this and you have international supply chains, which, quite frankly, almost most companies of size now touch that international supply chain, you need to be getting information on a timely basis.
 Good information, so that you can be making informed decisions about how you kind of make these contracts, plan for these expenses, as well as advocacy, so that you can participate in the development of those policies, both with the agencies in Congress and with the public who will help shape them.
 So, I hope, if you are concerned about these, now is the time to get moving.